h-dapsauski/Pipeline_Project_Hillary_Dapsauski/README.md

 ## Running the pipeline

 To run the pipeline use the following lines of code within the terminal.
-If you wish to use the original datatest for running the pipeline change the -i to reflect this.
+If you wish to use the original datatest for running the pipeline change the input directory to reflect this.
+Make sure to run the pipeline within the directory called Pipeline_Project_Hillary_Dapsauski or else this will not function properly!

 ```bash
 git clone https://github.com/h-dapsauski/Pipeline_Project_Hillary_Dapsauski